What are the open call dates?

 Yes.
 Please consider the checklist below as a helpful tool to maximize the chances of your proposal to be successful:

 - Does your planned work fit with the call for proposals?
 Check that your proposal does indeed address the topic in this open call.

-- Have you contacted the helpdesk, or a DigiFed Partner for support?
-Past experience indicates that proposals with engagement before submission are more likely to succeed.
+- Have you contacted the helpdesk or a DigiFed Partner for support?
+Experience indicates that proposals with engagement before submission are more likely to succeed.
 Each applicant should contact DigiFed as soon as possible for guidance.

 - Have you attended the one line webinars?
 Three webinars are proposed: 1) to propose a general overview of the project and discuss guidelines, 2) to describe the technical bricks and platforms proposed by DigiFed partners.
-If you missed the webinars, the recorded versions are available on line at https://digifed.org/2020/10/17/digifed-webinar-series-2-download/.
+If you missed the webinars, the recorded version is available online at https://digifed.org/2020/10/17/digifed-webinar-series-2-download/.

-- Are you aware that bootcamps are organized locally by DigiFed regional Digital Innovation Hubs for every open call phase?
+- Are you aware that online bootcamps are organized locally by DigiFed regional Digital Innovation Hubs for every open call phase?
 Please have a look at the program on DigiFed website.
 If you missed them, please contact DigiFed partner or Digifed helpdesk for tailored support and advice.

 - Does your proposal address the DigiFed technical and services offer?
 Check that your proposed work does indeed comply with the requirements on the usage of DigiFed offer.

 - Is your proposal eligible?
 The eligibility criteria are given in chapter 3 of the Guide for Applicants.
 Make sure that you satisfy the formal participation requirements (eligible country, written in English, compliance of requested funding with national and EU regulations, no multiple funding possible, etc.).

 - Readability: Check that your proposal printable and all information (especially in charts, figures etc.) is readable.

 - Budgetary limits: Check that you comply with the budgetary limits.